10yard/dkafe/readme.md

 ### For Raspberry Pi

-For the default frontend you should stick with the bundled DKWolf emulator which comes ready to go.
+Support is work in progress.

 For best performance:
  - Raspberry Pi 4 hardware (tested with 4gb version) running "RaspberryPi OS Lite"
  - Set the display resolution to 640x480 in raspi-config and rotate screen if preferred.
- - Set the framebuffer_width and framebuffer_height to 224x256 (or double that to 448x512 for a better command line experience) in the **/boot/config.txt** file
+ - Set the framebuffer_width and framebuffer_height to 448x512 in the **/boot/config.txt** file
  - Set `OPTIONS = -rompath <ROM_DIR> -video accel -view "Pixel Aspect (7:8)"` in DKAFE's **settings.txt** file.

-## Building/Compiling

 ### How to build DKAFE?